 For the present, however, the only deliveries to the Soviet Union which are going on or are in immediate prospect from the United States zone represent the tag ends of the plants previously allocated to the Soviet Union, the delivery of which was not suspended when the United States stopped further dismantling of general purpose plants in May 1946.
 These deliveries consisted largely of general purpose equipment from war plants, the retention of which in Germany has never been contemplated.
-The final portions of three such plants in the United States zone are now being delivered-a Bremen shipyard which was allocated to the Soviet Union in 1945 and which was already 95 percent dismantled as of December.
-Soviet Union in 1945 and which was already 95 percent dismantled as of December 1, 1947; and the general purpose equipment from two war plants, which, as of December 1, 1947 were, respectively, 60 percent dismantled and 53 percent shipped, and 86 percent dismantled and 84 percent shipped.
+The final portions of three such plants in the United States zone are now being delivered-a Bremen shipyard which was allocated to the Soviet Union in 1945 and which was already 95 percent dismantled as of December 1, 1947; and the general purpose equipment from two war plants, which, as of December 1, 1947 were, respectively, 60 percent dismantled and 53 percent shipped, and 86 percent dismantled and 84 percent shipped.